ArtSabintsev/Siren/README.md

 	  siren.showAlertAfterCurrentVersionHasBeenReleasedForDays = 3

-	  // Replace .immediately with .daily or .weekly to specify a maximum daily or weekly frequency for version checks. siren.checkVersion(checkType: .immediately)
+	  // Replace .immediately with .daily or .weekly to specify a maximum daily or weekly frequency for version checks.
+		// DO NOT CALL THIS METHOD IN didFinishLaunchingWithOptions IF YOU ALSO PLAN TO CALL IT IN applicationDidBecomeActive. siren.checkVersion(checkType: .immediately)

     return true